-Plantar fasciitis can be very painful and inconvenient.
+Plantar fasciitis is a common foot condition that is often caused by a strain injury.
 If you are experiencing heel pain or symptoms of plantar fasciitis, contact Jim Maxka, DPM from South Penn Foot & Ankle Associates.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is Plantar Fasciitis?